kaelzhang/node-modified/README.md

 ## Synopsis

-Modified is build upon [request](https://npmjs.org/package/request) and flavors it with cache support, so if you are familiar with request, you are almost ready to use modified.
+Modified is built upon [request](https://npmjs.org/package/request) and flavors it with cache support, so if you are familiar with request, you are almost ready to use modified.

 ```js
 var request = modified(options); // Then use almost the same as request